kube-logging/fluent-plugin-label-router/README.md

 | labels     | Label definition to match record.
 Example: app:nginx                          | nil     |
 | namespaces | Namespaces definition to filter the record.
 Ignored if left empty.            | []      |

+## Rules of thumb

+1. Defining more than one namespace in `namespaces` inside a `select` statement is impossible to match because a Pod only lives in one namespace.
+This is only effective in `exclude` statements.

+2. Using `sticky_tags` means that only the **first** record will be analysed per `tag`.
+Keep that in mind if you are ingesting traffic that is not unique on a per tag bases.
+Fluentd and fluent-bit tail logs from Kubernetes are unique per container.

+3. The plugin does not check if the configuration is valid so be careful to not define impossible statements.

 ## Examples

 ### 1. Route specific `labels` and `namespaces` to `@label` and new `tag`